Task Details and Status Changes

 4. Changing status

-If the task is not attached to a workflow and the user has permission, press the status in the top-right corner and choose the next state.
+If the task is not attached to a workflow and you are the workspace owner, an admin, the task author, or the assignee, press the status in the top-right corner and choose the next state.
 The list comes from workspace settings, so labels may differ from the default names.

 If the task is attached to a workflow, direct status selection is replaced by workflow actions such as advancing to the next stage.
+Workflow action buttons are available to the workspace owner, admins, the task author, and the assignee; other project members can see the current stage but cannot move it.
 Status naming and order are covered in Custom Statuses.

 5. History, time, and details